How to Tell if a Deep Cycle Battery is Bad

 Quick Tips to Prolong Your Battery's Life

-●Ensure your charger is compatible with your battery type.
+- Ensure your charger is compatible with your battery type.
 Make sure you use the correct voltage and amperage settings on that charger, too.
 Trying to charge a 12V battery with a multi-volt charger set at 24V is not good for the battery.

-●Never fully discharge your battery!
+- Never fully discharge your battery!
 Worst case scenario, you one-and-done your battery by completely discharging it and can never get it to take a charge again.

-●Match your battery to the environment you're putting it in.
+- Match your battery to the environment you're putting it in.
 If you will be in extremely hot, wet, or cold environments, make sure you choose a battery that is designed to handle it.
 If you constantly have to replace batteries, this could be one of your problems.
+Check the state of charge on your battery.
+Maintaining the charge helps prevent sulfation which seriously degrades the cell life.

 We Have It